 Then use the id to update the content type to a system content type:

 UPDATE template SET template.template_type="30" WHERE template.id=46

 - 30 is a system content type

-Go to System administration > Set up sites & channels > Access control
+Go to the Access Control Configuration at System administration > Set up sites & channels > Access control

 Check the Enable hierarchical access control.